citp/privacy-policy-historical/c/cl/cle/cleverbridge.com.md

-> *The following text is extracted and transformed from the cleverbridge.com privacy policy that was archived on 2015-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151230235656id_/http%3A//www.cleverbridge.com/corporate/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cleverbridge.com privacy policy that was archived on 2016-06-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160605212335id_/http%3A//www.cleverbridge.com/corporate/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - cleverbridge Full-Service Ecommerce Solutions
+# Privacy Policy - cleverbridge Global Subscription Billing Solutions

 cleverbridge (“ **cleverbridge** ”, “ **we** ”, or “ **us** ”) takes the privacy and protection of personal information very seriously.
 By visiting and using the cleverbridge website located at http://www.cleverbridge.com (the “ **Site** ”), you acknowledge and agree that you accept the practices and policies outlined in this privacy policy (“ **Privacy Policy** ”).